Emporia High School Senior Awarded JAG-K Scholarship

 JAG-K students from Kansas showcased leadership skills at NSLA in D.C.
 Celebrate their achievements and advocacy for future success!

-Woman stands beside JAG NCDC welcome sign at an indoor event, smiling in a white coat with red neck scarf.
+Woman standing beside a JAG NCDC welcome sign at a conference entrance.

 By Ryah Klima November 24, 2025